United States Justice Department investigation into attempts to overturn the 2020 presidential election: 2020 presidential election

-Trump's theft of government documents
+Trump's retention of government documents

 While in office, Trump removed thousands of government documents and brought them to Mar-a-Lago.
 These documents were government property and should not have been stored in a private residence.
 After Trump left office in 2021, the National Archives and Records Administration (NARA) asked him to surrender the material, and he reportedly went through it.
 NARA negotiated with him and, in January 2022, recovered some of the material.
 They discovered CIA, FBI, and National Security Agency documents on topics of national security interest.
 The DOJ began an investigation and convened a grand jury in April.
 Trump was subpoenaed in May and turned over more documents in June.
 The FBI obtained a search warrant and searched Mar-a-Lago in August, at which time they recovered over 11,000 additional government records that Trump had not given to the government during his two previous opportunities.
 Across the January, June, and August 2022 interactions, the government obtained 325 documents with classification markings.
 As of September 16, 2022, investigators had not decided whether to pursue a criminal inquiry against Trump's lawyers Christina Bobb and Evan Corcoran.

 From August 22 to December 12, 2022, Trump had an active lawsuit.
 This brought about the appointment of a special master to review the seized materials, interrupting the DOJ's access to those materials.
 The lawsuit was ultimately dismissed, and the special master's work was terminated.